 Photos can be selected/deselected to appear on the Photo Map.
-It’s always a good idea to chose wisely since you’re exposing you locations to the public.
+It’s always a good idea to choose wisely since you’re exposing your locations to the public.

 Once images are added to the map, they can be seen as album stacks.

 Double tapping an image stack opens up its images in a thumbnail view.

 User profiles have gotten a nice facelift to accommodate the Photo Map button in the UI.
 Infinite scrolling is also included in the photo timelines, though not an obvious feature unless you start scrolling down.
 This is a much-needed addition to Instagram and reduces many extra steps to view photos.

 Following the profiles, the image upload section has also been cleaned up and includes the Photo Map check box.
 Not much else has changed here apart from the design and layout.

 Other updates include the ability to mark comments as spam as well as delete them.
 The app also feels snappier in general usage.